Network comparison via encoding, decoding, and causality: Analytic metrics of network relations

 To this point, we have analytically derived information divergence, mutual information, and Fisher information between complex networks.
 These metrics lay the foundation of encoding and decoding analyses on network ensembles.
-Compared with these analyses, causality is more difficult to study between networks because it is initially analyzed on time series \cite{hlavavckova2007causality}.
+Compared with these analyses, causality is more technically non-trivial to study between networks because it is previously limited to time series \cite{hlavavckova2007causality}.
 Although dynamic networks feature time domain evolution \cite{casteigts2012time,zimmermann2004coevolution,hill2010dynamic}, most networks lack a well-defined concept of time (e.g., networks may be static).
 To develop applicable causality metrics for arbitrary networks, we explore possible generalization of the mainstream causality metrics, such as transfer entropy \cite{schreiber2000measuring,staniek2008symbolic,tian2021fourier} and Granger causality \cite{shojaie2022granger,friston2014granger,bueso2020explicit,marinazzo2008kernel,marinazzo2008kernel}, from time domain to graph domain.
+Please note that transfer entropy is equivalent to conditional mutual information \cite{cover1999elements} if we do not apply the terminology of time series.
+For the sake of clarity, we only use conditional mutual information as its name in our framework.